Audi A7 sportback h-tron: Electric drive system

 The electric drive system consists of a lithium-ion battery pack along with front and rear axle motors.
 The 8.8 kWh is sourced from the A3 Sportback e-tron and is located underneath the trunk floor.
 It can recharge in 4 hours off of a 230V household outlet, or in 2 hours from a 360V commercial charger.
 Each axle is powered by a permanent magnet synchronous AC motor generating 85 kW and 270.
 Nm of torque, which can temporarily be boosted to 115 kW, for a total of 170. kW and 540.
 Nm of torque, or 230. kW in boost mode.
-This allows the vehicle to reach 62 mph from standstill in just 7.9 seconds, and reach a top speed of 110 mph.
+This allows the vehicle to reach 62 mph from a standstill in 7.9 seconds, and reach a top speed of 110 mph.

 Electricity generated by the fuel cell is either fed directly into the motors or used to charge the batteries.
 During normal driving, the power for the motors is fed directly from the fuel cell, but if high load is requested, then power from the batteries is also used.
 The h-tron quattro uses a regenerative braking system, which is also commonly adopted by various other electric and hybrid vehicles.

 Performance

-The vehicle weighs around 1950 kg, and can reach 62 mph from standstill in 7.9 seconds, with a top speed of 110 mph.
+The vehicle weighs around 1950 kg, and can reach 62 mph from a standstill in 7.9 seconds, with a top speed of 110 mph.

 Electric-only range from the battery is over 50 km, and the combined range exceeds 500 km.
 On the NEDC test cycle, fuel consumption is 1 kg of hydrogen per 100 km.